Swedish Foreign Minister Denies Government Split on Israel Policy

 The government has changed its position and announced at the end of July that it demands that the EU freeze the trade agreement to increase pressure on Israel to allow humanitarian aid into Gaza.
 The decision was criticized by representatives of the Christian Democrats and the Sweden Democrats.

 From the day I presented this message, the government has been in agreement.
 Since then, I perceive that there are those who want to paint a different picture, including Morgan Johansson.
-It's not about caring for Gaza's children, but just about trying to make domestic politics out of an incredibly important issue, and that I can only regret, she says.
+It's not about caring for Gaza's children, but just about trying to make domestic politics out of an extremely important issue, and that I can only regret, she says.

 Important for KD